Astrarium of Giovanni Dondi dall'Orologio: The clock movement

-The clock movement had a balance wheel regulated to beat at the rate of 2 seconds.
+The clock movement had a balance wheel regulated to beat at the rate of two seconds.
 Its simple wheel train turned a dial marked on the margin with a scale of 24 equal hours and 10-minute intervals.
 The dial rotated anticlockwise against a fixed pointer, showing mean time, and could be adjusted if necessary by intervals of 10 minutes of time by sliding out a pinion of 12 teeth that meshed with the 144 teeth of the main dial.
-On each side of the clock dial was a fixed plate or 'tabula orientii', graduated with months and days of the Julian calendar for the purpose of determining the times of the rising and setting of the mean sun for the latitude of Padova (about 45°deg N).
-At the time the clock was made, the dates of the solstices were 13 June and 13 December (Old style or Julian Calendar).
+On each side of the clock dial was a fixed plate or 'tabula orientii', graduated with months and days of the Julian calendar for the purpose of determining the times of the rising and setting of the mean sun for the latitude of Padua (about 45°deg N).
+At the time the clock was made, the dates of the solstices were 13 June and 13 December (Old style or Julian calendar).

 The calendar wheel

 The annual calendar wheel or drum in the lower section was about 40 cm across.
 This drove the calendar of movable feasts, and the dials above.
 Around the outside of the wheel was a broad band divided into 365 strips, each containing numbers that indicated the length of daylight, the dominical letter, the name of the saint for that day, and the day of the month.
 Alternate months were gilded and silvered, and the engraved letters filled alternately with red and blue enamel.
-Dondi didn't introduce any indications or allowances for leap year - he recommended stopping the clock for the entire day.
+Dondi did not introduce any indications or allowances for leap year — he recommended stopping the clock for the entire day.

 The Primum Mobile dial

 Directly above the 24-hour dial is the dial of the Primum Mobile, so called because it reproduces the diurnal motion of the stars and the annual motion of the Sun against the background of stars.
 It is basically an astrolabe drawn using a south polar projection, with a fixed tablet and a rete of special design that rotated once in a sidereal day.
-The rete was provided with 365 teeth, but was driven by a wheel with 61 teeth which made 6 turns in 24 hours.
+The rete was provided with 365 teeth, but was driven by a wheel with 61 teeth which made six turns in 24 hours.
 Thus the rete rotated once in 365/366 of a mean solar day, which equated 366 successive meridian transits of the vernal equinox with 365 similar transits of the sun.
-Dondi realised that his approximations didn't correspond with the exact length of the solar year, and recommended stopping the clock occasionally so that it could be adjusted.
+Dondi realised that his approximations did not correspond with the exact length of the solar year, and recommended stopping the clock occasionally so that it could be adjusted.